Anomalous Internet Traffic

 If you've observed anomalous Internet traffic associated with our address space, we list below more information on research we're conducting, what you might expect to see, and how to opt out.

-High rates of DNS queries
+High rates of DNS queries to authoritative servers

 - For every authoritative server associated with a domain (e.g., example.com), we issue a burst of 500 queries in a single second for any A records associated with that domain (e.g., example.com/A).